 - While studying on the internet, once a topic is taken, it will be pursued for not less than 20 minutes.

 - Discourage loose talk, vulgar commenting, etc in Facebook and elsewhere.

 - Make them understand and follow gentlemanly behavior, both in online and real world.

 - Be a real example in time management and lead an active life.
 The kid will have a live example to follow, 24 X 7.

 - Be harsh at times, reasonably.
 Do not be continuously harsh.

-- Put them to yoga and meditation classes early in their life.
-Body and mind gets molded into a right shape.
+- Enroll them for yoga and meditation classes early in their life.
+Body and mind gets moulded into a right shape.

 - Introduce spirituality to the kid.
 Follow up spirituality with reasoning.
 Let the kid be assured that spirituality is a way of life, than a story of the past.

 - Do not show that you are rich.
 Let the kid understand the value of each and every penny that she spends.

 Do not over-nourish the kid.
 Avoid too much of sweets and oily food.